Open Windows (film): Plot

-Nick Chambers wins a contest to meet his favorite actress, Jill Goddard.
+In Austin, Texas, Nick Chambers wins a contest to meet his favorite actress, Jill Goddard.
 Nick, the webmaster of a fansite dedicated to Jill, is crushed when Chord, Jill's manager, informs him that she has not only failed to invite him to the film's publicity event but also canceled the contest.
 Chord remotely sends Nick a link to his laptop that opens a live stream.
 Chord explains that he has hacked into Jill's cell phone and activated the microphone and camera without her knowledge.
 Although uneasy about invading her privacy, Nick goes along with Chord's plans to spy on her.
 By eavesdropping on her phone conversations, they learn that she will secretly meet her agent, Tony, with whom she is having an affair, at the same hotel in which Nick is staying.

 Chord directs Nick to use preexisting high-end surveillance equipment to spy on Jill and Tony.
 As he watches them, Nick is briefly contacted by a trio of hackers who address him as Nevada.
 Jill leaves Tony's room.
 When Nick's lights spontaneously turn on and Tony can see the camera pointed at his room, Nick panics as Tony leaves his room to investigate.
 Chord orders Nick to use a Taser to incapacitate Tony.
 Feeling that he has no choice, Nick agrees.
 Nick initially refuses to tie up Tony but does so once Chord threatens to stop helping him.
-Suspicious of why all this equipment is available in his hotel room, Nick questions who Chord really is; Chord ignores him and guides him out of the hotel by hacking into its security system.
+Suspicious of why all this equipment is available in his hotel room, Nick questions who Chord really is; Chord ignores him and guides him out of the hotel, past the William P. Hobby, Jr. State Office Building by hacking into its security system.

 Chord blackmails Nick into further compliance by revealing that the entire contest was a hoax, and Chord now has video proof of Nick's crimes.
 Chord forces Nick to follow Jill to her house, and he is contacted once again by the trio of hackers who believe Nick to be a famous hacker.
 They offer to help him in his latest hack and Nick recruits them to counteract Chord.
 Meanwhile, Chord hacks into Jill's PC when she goes home.
 When Nick refuses to send her PC a file, Chord demonstrates that he is capable of sneaking into Jill's house and killing her.